The Sūtra

 practiced my teachings, yet they never have the good luck to meet with good

 mentors or read the instructions in the Sūtras.
+They have attended

-They have attended the initiation of receiving precepts; they are precept
+the initiation of receiving precepts; they are precept holders only in name;

-holders only in name; they are filled with folly, lacking in faith; they
+they are filled with folly, lacking in faith; they violate the precepts and

-violate the precepts and rules, now believing, and now disbelieving; they
+rules, now believing, and now disbelieving; they always hesitate in their

-always hesitate in their hearts, without showing reverence towards the Sūtras and the statues; they neither
+hearts, without showing reverence towards the Sūtras and the

-burn the incense, nor light the lamps, during worship. hey are always filled
+statues; they neither burn the incense, nor light the lamps, during worship.

-with doubts; indulging in angry speech and harsh words, name-calling and
+hey are always filled with doubts; indulging in angry speech and harsh words,

-the worthy and good; they never observe the fasting ritual on the six holy days
+and rancor upon the worthy and good; they never observe the fasting ritual on

-each year; they kill sentient beings with their own hands; they show no respect
+the six holy days each year; they kill sentient beings with their own hands;

-for the Buddhist Sūtras; they leave them
+they show no respect for the Buddhist Sūtras; they leave them at

-at will in worn-out baskets or among dirty clothing or unclean places on their
+will in worn-out baskets or among dirty clothing or unclean places on their

 wives’ beds, or have them hung up on the wall; they treat them as in no way